flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 - Dynamic CG and payload chart - [Learn More Above](#aircraft-cg-envelopes).

 !!! tip "Minimum Landing Weight (MLDW)"
-    This will auto populate on the CG envelope chart once you complete the `INIT FUEL PRED` page on the MCDU.
+    This will auto-populate on the CG envelope chart once you complete the `INIT FUEL PRED` page on the MCDU.
+MLDW is represented by a 3rd dot on the chart in green.
 However, please note that this is placeholder logic since more accurate fuel prediction will require accurate fuel burn predictions which are currently not yet available.

 ##### Passengers and Cargo Configuration